-I’m Getting Divorce and haven’t Worked in 15 Years.
-Do I have to look for job?
+I’m Getting Divorce and Haven’t Worked in 15 Years.
+Do I Have to Look For a Job?

-It depends.
-There are many variables at hand and your situation should be thoroughly discussed with a Denver divorce attorney.
+It depends, there are many variables at hand and your situation should be thoroughly discussed with an attorney.
 In any divorce situation, employment and income can tie into dealing with issues of maintenance (alimony), under C.R.S.
 14-10-114, and child support, if there are children of the marriage.

 Pursuant to both the alimony and child support statutes, there is a presumption that when either is an issue in a divorce, or any family law case, each party should be employed commensurate with his or her experience and skill set.
 However, in reality, life and circumstances can get in the way such that there are legitimate reasons that a party to a case is not working or will not be required to work.

 Answering the specific question at hand, a court is going to assess the facts and circumstances of the specific marriage.
 After 15 years out of the work force, a court is going to first ascertain why.
 A court is also going to inquire as to what field or job the spouse held prior to leaving the work force.
 This will also include inquiry in terms of past salary.
 Likewise, education level will also be an issue which is looked at.

 Generally, a court is going to understand that in most professions, 15 years out of the workforce is a long time and that with some professions a person cannot just jump right back in.
 Rather, there may need to be retraining to get back into a specific field, such as IT or nursing.
 In some instances, there may be licensing issues also necessitating courses, testing, etc., such as in the real estate or teaching field.
 Each case is different and to just presume a person can instantaneously get back to where they were from an earning capacity standpoint is unrealistic.